dnnsoftware/Docs/design/Building Themes/Creating Themes.rst

+.. rst-class:: html-toggle

    This tutorial is based on the `Dreamy design template <http://www.oswd.org/files/designs/3459/dreamy/>` from the `Open Source Web Design <http://www.oswd.org/>` site.

+(There should be a hidden toggleable section just above this.)